jaguar-person/code-test/README.md

 ## Models and Relationships

-The models and their relationships have already been established; there's no need for additional configuration in this area.
+The models and their relationships have already been established.

 ## Development Environment

-You are free to use any methodologies or packages as deemed fit for this task.
 Set up your dev environment using the setup that you are most comfortable with.
 The project already includes [Laravel Sail](https://github.com/laravel/sail) for your convenience.

 ## Test Data